felixlopz/hubrise-test-task/content/contributing/en/style-guide.md

 ## Bold

 Bold is also used for UI references.
 For example: Select **CONNECTIONS** from the HubRise menu.
-For more information on UI menu representation, see [Menus](#menus).
+For more information on UI menu representation, see ...

 When you need to **emphasise** a important word, expression, or sentence, you can also use bold without over doing it.